 Children with autism tend to play differently than other children.
 They will more likely concentrate on specific pieces of a toy (such as wheels) rather than the entire toy.
 They pretend to play in the same way as other children do.
 And they might not want to play with other kids.
 Many children with autism spectrum disorder communicate themselves via play; their toys and movements may become their language.
 Play can assist children with ASD in learning and connecting with others, both children and adults, in a way that they understand.

-Autism is a strong candidate for stem cell therapy because there are indications that some types of stem cells, when administered intravenously, can improve immune system regulation and neural connections in the brain.
+Stem cell therapy for Autism has emerged as a potential solution because there are indications that some types of stem cells, when administered intravenously, can improve immune system regulation and neural connections in the brain.
 Mesenchymal Stem Cells (MSC) are the most common type of cell used to treat autoimmune diseases and inflammation.
 MSCs are the most widely used cell type in regenerative medicine because, in addition to their ability to cure any type of inflammation, the cells also do not stimulate the immune system of the patient to detect them as invasive.
 This has the huge benefit of allowing a clinic to receive MSC from unrelated donors and use them as autism spectrum therapy.